We asked our panel of experts for their best advice for building a customer experience audit.

 This could have more of a bearing on whether they remain a customer after their current contract expires or they purchase a new model than how well their last service enquiry was handled.

-Thanks to Simon Hunter at Sensée
+Contributed by: Simon Hunter at Sensée

 Set Benchmarks on All Channels